-I have in-depth reviews for each rower discussed here so if you want to learn more, check those out.
+I have in-depth reviews for compact rowing machines discussed here so if you want to learn more, check those out.
 This comparison is designed to help introduce you to these rowers and understand what separates them at a high level.

 This is a gamified rower and it is a beauty.
 It is the only water rower on the list which offers a little bit of a different resistance and feel when rowing.
 Still fantastic and a personal favorite of mine, but you can feel the feedback as it is a little less mechanical and I like that.
 As far as user interface and content goes, it is so well thought out, clean, and extremely enjoyable.
 The user interface breaks down your options extremely well and guides you to the activity you want.
 While this is the the case with most connected fitness options, anyone would be able to jump in and easily use the Ergatta.
 In regards to content, it does not overload you with options but what they do have is top of the line.
 Push programs, interval training, races, and open row options give you different ways to row.
 Personally, I love the training and races.
 Training is great because it provides an entertaining way to learn how to row better and control your speed and power.
 By matching targets in the games you earn more points while learning to row better.
 Racing is always a blast as you compete against others in a very motivating structure.
 This is where I spend most of my time.
 It automatically places you against people around your current skill level which helps to get the most out of your exercise as you push harder to place higher.